| Categories: | credativ® Inside Hardcore |

 License models differ fundamentally.
 Open source licenses grant comprehensive usage rights and promote further development by the community.
 Proprietary licenses restrict the use to the conditions specified by the manufacturer and usually prohibit any kind of modification or distribution.

-Also technically, open source software is less likely to interfere with the user’s soft rights.
-Thus, most open source communities strive to adhere to applicable standards, such as RFCs of the Internet, standardized file formats, etc. Manufacturers of proprietary software, on the other hand, have a vital interest in binding the user to their own product and often use so-called extensions of standard protocols that restrict interoperability.
-A typical example would be Microsoft Exchange, which preferably does not want to communicate with the client via RFC-compliant POP3/IMAP and similar standard protocols, but with its own connection.
-Users are thus more or less forced to use a suitable client.
+Technically, open-source software is also less likely to infringe upon the user’s soft rights.
+Most open-source communities strive to adhere to applicable standards, such as Internet RFCs, standardized file formats, etc. Manufacturers of proprietary software, on the other hand, have a vital interest in locking users into their own products and often use so-called extensions of standard protocols that limit interoperability.
+A typical example would be Microsoft® Exchange®, which prefers not to communicate with the client via RFC-compliant POP3/IMAP and similar standard protocols, but rather through its own connection.
+Users are thus more or less compelled to use a compatible client.

-Open source software offers companies significant cost advantages, as there are no license fees and the software can be used freely.
+Open source software offers companies significant cost advantages, as there are usually no license fees and the software can be used freely.
 Flexibility is another important advantage – you can have the software adapted or extended to your specific business requirements.
-As a rule, the number of installed workstations is also irrelevant.
+Likewise, the number of installed workstations is generally irrelevant.

 Community support for open source projects is often very active.
 Developers worldwide contribute to the improvement, security vulnerabilities are quickly discovered and fixed.
 At the same time, however, this also means that you may need technical expertise to get support or make adjustments.